-Formulas are a very important part of the Excel 2010 user experience, because they allow you to automate calculations that need to be performed upon values in Excel.
+Formulas are a very important part of the Excel 2010 user experience because they allow you to automate calculations that need to be performed upon values in Excel.
 And while the result of those formulas’ calculations is typically the most important part of the equation, you may find yourself in a situation where you need to know how to print formulas in Excel 2010.

-Show and Print Excel 2010 Formulas
+How to Show and Print Excel 2010 Formulas (Guide with Pictures)

 There are many different kinds of Excel formulas, and they can be inserted easily as pre-configured formulas, or as formulas that you create yourself.
 Regardless of their origin, you can change your Excel settings to allow the formulas to be displayed on your screen or when you are printing.